manueljgarcia/manueljgarcia/README.md

 ### Hi there, I'm Manuel!
 I am currently searching for new opportunities in the data analytics industry and academia 🏦

-- 📚 Applied Economics student @ TTU
+- 📚 Agricultural and Applied Economics student @ TTU

 - 📓 Data Science Fellow at DS4A